tc39/notes/es7/2015-11/nov-19.md

 SP: This could retain object graphs, cause different DOM code to be executed

 DD: Some npm packages do use foreach in an async way already.
-You’re only robust against types that conform to the protocol that you’re implementing
+You're only robust against types that conform to the protocol that you're implementing

 YK: Using a library together with something could cause it to break

 DD: Making types into observables could be a bad interaction

-YK: Let’s think more carefully about it
+YK: Let's think more carefully about it

 YK: we may want to consider abondoning the EIC protocal